What is Azure Blueprints?

 - Policy Assignments

 - Resource Groups

 The service is designed to help with environment setup.
-This setup often consists of a set of resource groups, policies, role assignments, and Resource Manager template deployments.
-A blueprint is a package to bring each of these artifact types together and allow you to compose and version that package -- including through a CI/CD pipeline.
+This setup often consists of a set of resource groups, policies, role assignments, and ARM template deployments.
+A blueprint is a package to bring each of these artifact types together and allow you to compose and version that package, including through a CI/CD pipeline.
 Ultimately, each is assigned to a subscription in a single operation that can be audited and tracked.

-Nearly everything that you want to include for deployment in Blueprints can be accomplished with a Resource Manager template.
-However, a Resource Manager template is a document that doesn't exist natively in Azure – each is stored either locally or in source control.
+Nearly everything that you want to include for deployment in Azure Blueprints can be accomplished with an ARM template.
+However, an ARM template is a document that doesn't exist natively in Azure – each is stored either locally or in source control.
 The template gets used for deployments of one or more Azure resources, but once those resources deploy there's no active connection or relationship to the template.

-There's no need to choose between a Resource Manager template and a blueprint.
-Each blueprint can consist of zero or more Resource Manager template artifacts.
-This support means that previous efforts to develop and maintain a library of Resource Manager templates are reusable in Blueprints.
+There's no need to choose between an ARM template and a blueprint.
+Each blueprint can consist of zero or more ARM template artifacts.
+This support means that previous efforts to develop and maintain a library of ARM templates are reusable in Azure Blueprints.

 How it's different from Azure Policy

 A blueprint is a package or container for composing focus-specific sets of standards, patterns, and requirements related to the implementation of Azure cloud services, security, and design that can be reused to maintain consistency and compliance.

 A policy is a default allow and explicit deny system focused on resource properties during deployment and for already existing resources.
 It supports cloud governance by validating that resources within a subscription adhere to requirements and standards.

 Including a policy in a blueprint enables the creation of the right pattern or design during assignment of the blueprint.
 The policy inclusion makes sure that only approved or expected changes can be made to the environment to protect ongoing compliance to the intent of the blueprint.